Food premises inspections

 Where practices or conditions are not satisfactory, every attempt will be made to resolve the situation by informal means, but where poor conditions persist, or where there is a risk to public health, it may be necessary to resort to formal action.
 This could involve either the service of a legal notice, prosecution, or in extreme cases, closure of the business.

 All actions taken by officers will be in accordance with the Food Safety Enforcement Policy (PDF: 132Kb / 16 pages).

-See Food Hygiene and Safety Guidance we produce, there is lots of guidance for different types of businesses.
-There is also guidance on producing HACCP systems.
+See Food Hygiene and Safety Guidance we produce, there is lots of guidance for different types of businesses and also guidance on producing HACCP systems.

 See the Food Standards Agency website, which also provides a wide range of advice for food businesses, including the Safer Food, Better Business (SFBB) packs.